Farsara: History

 Farasara lies on the border of Bihar and Bengal.
 Before 2000, it looked like a village, but by 2010, it had developed into a commercial center.

 Transport

 A tempo stand was established in 2005.
 It provides transport to the nearby gram panchayats in Bihar.

-And here roads name is NH.34-2 some time later it will meet to Barsoi in Katihar district.
+Here the road's name is NH.34-2.
+Some time later it will meet to Barsoi in Katihar district.